zzertexx/GPS-Tracker/README.md

 2 Layer - 3.3V
 3 Layer - GND
 4 Layer - B.Cu

+## Why did I build it?
+My bro asked me if I can build one.
+I don't have any interest for GPS locators, or needness for one.
+I just wanted to try myself in designing Wearable and also help my bro, so I did it and I felt real hardship of building in limited space.
+Currently my design is really bad and MUST be fixed in next updates by tightening free space.

 ## Bill of Materials
 | Name | Quantity |